santoslab/ksu-cis-501-web/src/main/rst/source/05-class-diagrams/index.rst

 Additional detail --- field names, methods --- are added to indicate what must be coded to implement the database.

-The meanings of boxes and arrows are documented in the lecture notes on :ref:`uml-notation`.
+The meanings of boxes and arrows are documented in the lecture note on :ref:`uml-notation`.
 Here is a quick summary: